 SCHOOL, CITY & COUNTY We attend area meetings to keep you informed

-Join your neighbors today by giving any amount to the CI Patron program.
-Funds support our PATRON PROGRAM
+Join your neighbors today by giving any amount one-time or monthly to the CI Patron program.
+Funds PATRON PROGRAM

 Proudly printed by

 © 2022 Community Impact Newspaper Co.
 All rights reserved.
 No reproduction of any portion of this issue is allowed without written permission from the publisher.

 WE’VE TEAMED UP TO BRING YOU MORE OF THE STORIES YOU CARE ABOUT